S1M0N38/dante.nvim/README.md

 {
   "s1m0n38/dante.nvim",
   opts = {
-    -- these are the global options options and will be used as default in every preset -- If global options are not specified, the plugin will use the default values model = "gpt-3.5-turbo",
+    -- these are the global options and will be used as default in every preset -- If global options are not specified, the plugin will use the default values model = "gpt-3.5-turbo",
     temperature = 0,